Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: A Constructive Illustration

 We consider a system with a fixed ontic state space $\Lambda$ that is reused across multiple interventions.
 Each intervention acts on the same ontic state space and produces observable outcomes through intervention-dependent response functions, in accordance with the single-state and consistency conditions introduced in Sec.~II.
 Crucially, no intervention identity is explicitly encoded within $\Lambda$, and no context-dependent refinement or branching of the state space is permitted.
 Contextual variation is implemented solely through how interventions probe or transform the shared ontic state.

 As a minimal illustration, consider three interventions $c\in\{1,2,3\}$ with binary outcomes $o\in\{0,1\}$ such that each pair of interventions admits a consistent marginal distribution, while no single joint distribution over all three outcomes exists.
-Under the single-state constraint, reproducing these statistics requires additional contextual information specifying which incompatible marginal structure is realized, thereby instantiating the information-theoretic obstruction in a concrete setting.
+Under the single-state constraint, reproducing these statistics within the present bookkeeping framework requires additional contextual information specifying which marginal structure is realized, thereby instantiating the information-theoretic obstruction in a concrete setting.

 For instance, let $p(o_i,o_j\mid c_i,c_j)$ denote consistent pairwise marginals for each $(i,j)$, while no joint distribution $p(o_1,o_2,o_3)$ exists that reproduces all marginals simultaneously.
-Any classical realization preserving a single ontic state must therefore encode which marginal structure is active, requiring additional contextual information.
+Any classical realization that preserves a single ontic state space and absorbs these distinctions into an auxiliary contextual register must therefore encode which marginal structure is active, requiring additional contextual bookkeeping.
 Such marginal compatibility without global consistency is a standard signature of contextuality.